AlumniSupport with your reunion

 What support do we offer?

-• Help booking a campus tour from one of our Student Ambassadors.
+• Help booking a campus tour from one of our Student Ambassadors

 • Support drafting and sending invitations to your group

-• A dedicated space for your reunion group on Strathclyde Connect.
+• A dedicated space for your reunion group on Strathclyde Connect

-• Connecting you with useful contacts in the University.
+• Connecting you with useful contacts in the University

-• Help booking space for your group in the Students Union.
+• Help booking space for your group in the Students Union

-The new Strathclyde Students' Union space is located in the Learning and Teaching Building at 51 Richmond Street, and alumni are welcome to enquire into booking a space for drinks and/or food as part of their reunion planning.
+The new Strathclyde Students' Union space is located in the Learning and Teaching Building at 51 Richmond Street, and alumni are welcome to enquire about booking a space for drinks and/or food as part of their reunion planning.

 The University is engaged in an ambitious campus development plan, with investment set to reach £1 billion by 2025 to create a vibrant, dynamic and re-focused campus in the heart of Glasgow.
 New buildings include the Technology and Innovation Centre (2015), Strathclyde Sport (2018), and the Learning and Teaching Building (2022).